kcm2/ab/references/angelbeatshd.rst

 * Yuri says to find new humans.
 * Hisako is playing the guitar on the stage.
 * Ooyama notices that Hinata seems distracted.
 Yuri notices Kanade and puts her hair up in a ponytail.
 * Yuri goes over and starts talking to her.
-Kanade says "arn't they meant to talk to the opposite gender" but Yuri says she doesn't have many girl friends.
+Kanade says "aren’t they meant to talk to the opposite gender" but Yuri says she doesn't have many girlfriends.
 * Kanade says she can't decline, and Yuri invites her to have some drinks and snacks.
 * Yuri and Kanade are sitting at a table and they start talking.
     | Y: mentions she can remember how she died.